cjimti/imti/content/post/2018-09-04-kubernetes-ethereum.md

 ### Private Blockchain Network Topology

-The articles [Using Helm to Deploy Blockchain to Kubernetes] and [Building a Private Ethereum Consortium] on Microsoft's Developer Blog offer some greate illustrations of this private Blockchain setup, following implementation is a deconstruction of the referenced Helm Chart.
+The articles [Using Helm to Deploy Blockchain to Kubernetes] and [Building a Private Ethereum Consortium] on Microsoft's Developer Blog offer some great illustrations of this private Blockchain setup, following implementation is a deconstruction of the referenced Helm Chart.

 ### Bootnode